avishayse/kubecon2024/README.md

 - ![Load Balancer Settings](load_balancer.png)
 - Save the configuration and wait for the load balancer to be provisioned.

+5. **DNS - integration with an external DNS service:**
+- The deployment necessitates should have a setup "A records" a wildcard DNS entry specifically designed to resolve to the K8s Ingress IP or LoadBalancer.
+For instance, a wildcard DNS record would be configured as *.cnvrg.my-org.com, directing all subdomain traffic appropriately.

 ## Deployment step